ltpitt/python-jupyter-face-generation/README.md

 ### Optimization
-Implement `model_opt` to create the optimization operations for the GANs.
-Use [`tf.trainable_variables`](https://www.tensorflow.org/api_docs/python/tf/trainable_variables) to get all the trainable variables.
-Filter the variables with names that are in the discriminator and generator scope names.
-The function should return a tuple of (discriminator training operation, generator training operation).
+Implemented `model_opt` to create the optimization operations for the GANs.
+Used [`tf.trainable_variables`](https://www.tensorflow.org/api_docs/python/tf/trainable_variables) to get all the trainable variables.
+Filtered the variables with names that are in the discriminator and generator scope names.
+The function returns a tuple of (discriminator training operation, generator training operation).

 ```python